frconor-ebook/meditations/_posts/2025-02-25-love-for-peter.md

 highlight to people all the great things that the Holy Father has done.

-A few weeks ago, the Holy Father talked a lot about the spiritual emptiness of the world.
+A few weeks ago, the Holy Father talked a lot about the spiritual emptiness of the world (Pope Francis, Apostolic Exhortation, *Querida Amazonia*, Point 108, February 2, 2020; *Angelus*, June 19, 2016).
 Very profound words.
 The Holy Father says an awful lot of very good and beautiful things.
 He\'s talked a million times about holiness.

 But the media doesn\'t pay any attention or record those words, because it\'s not part of the agenda of the media.
 They latch on to a few simple